it176131/it176131.github.io/_posts/2025-02-16-includes-layouts.md

 To use Google Analytics I need to add an HTML `<script>` element to all of my posts just below the `<head>` tag.
 This raised a problem—a large number of my posts are written in [Markdown](https://en.wikipedia.org/wiki/Markdown), which means I don't have a direct ability to add/modify the HTML with the Google Analytics `<script>`.

+I knew
+that [Jekyll](https://jekyllrb.com/) performed a conversion of my Markdown to HTML before being deployed/published.
+This lead me to search for the "template" used by Jekyll for my posts, and later, for all pages on my site.